nomensa/coding-standards/javascript/README.md

 ## New instances

-- New instances of arrays and objects should be written as shorthand:
+- New instances of arrays and objects should be written as shorthand.

     ```javascript
     // bad